Metropolitan-Council/MetroGIS-Aggregation/Readme.md

 # MetroGIS Upload
-Upload Count datasets to be aggegated into MetroGIS Regional Datasets
+Upload County datasets to be aggegated into MetroGIS Regional Datasets

 ## Requirements
 Python 3.x\